U.S. Embassy Tripoli, Libya

 The United States was recognized by the semi-independent government in Tripoli in 1796, but permanent diplomatic relations were not established until modern Libya’s independence following World War II.
 From 1980 until 2006, the United States did not have a functioning embassy in Libya, although relations were not formally severed.

-The United States has a strategic interest in a stable and prosperous Libya, and supports Libya’s democratic transition in cooperation with the United Nations and other international partners.
-The United States is focused on promoting the ability of Libyans to maintain a unified and inclusive government that can both secure the country and meet the economic and humanitarian needs of the Libyan people.
+The United States supports an immediate end to Libya’s ongoing conflict through mediation efforts under the United Nations Support Mission in Libya (UNSMIL).
+The United States is committed to ensuring a stable and prosperous Libya, and in cooperation with the UN and other international partners supports Libya’s democratic transition, including through national elections.
+The United States is focused on promoting the ability of Libyans to achieve a unified and inclusive government that can both secure the country and meet the economic and humanitarian needs of the Libyan people.

 Social Links: